-There are a number of Jura machines on the market (you can see an up-to-date list from Jura here) and many of them produce great espresso - at a price!
+There are a number of Jura machines on the market in the UK (you can see an up-to-date list from Jura here) and many of them produce great espresso - at a price!
 For this reason, we've compiled a list of what we think are the best Jura coffee machines that also provide value for money.

 Jura Bean-to-Cup Coffee Machine Reviews - Our Top 3 Models!

 1. Jura ENA Micro 1 Aroma Plus